rokokos97/rrdMigrationFromV5ToV6/README.md

-# React Router transfer project
+# React Router migration project

 This project was created on the "Junior Frontend Developer" course to demonstrate the migration from React Router version 5 to version 6